awsdocs/aws-opsworks-user-guide/doc_source/opspup-puppet-codecommit.md

    puppet-code deploy --all --wait --config-file .config/puppet-code.conf
    ```

-## Step 2: \(Optional\) Use AWS CodeCommit as a Repository with an SSH connection type<a name="codecommit-puppet-ssh"></a>
+## Step 2: \(Optional\) Use CodeCommit as a Repository with an SSH connection type<a name="codecommit-puppet-ssh"></a>

-You can configure an AWS CodeCommit r10k remote control repository to use SSH key pair authentication\.
+You can configure an CodeCommit r10k remote control repository to use SSH key pair authentication\.
 The following prerequisites must be completed before you start this procedure\.
-+ You must have launched your OpsWorks for Puppet Enterprise server with an HTTPS control repository as described in the preceding section, [Step 1: Use AWS CodeCommit as a Repository with an HTTPS connection type](#codecommit-puppet-https)\.
++ You must have launched your OpsWorks for Puppet Enterprise server with an HTTPS control repository as described in the preceding section, [Step 1: Use CodeCommit as a Repository with an HTTPS connection type](#codecommit-puppet-https)\.
 This must be completed first so you can upload the required configuration to the Puppet master\.
 + Be sure you have an IAM user with the **AWSCodeCommitReadOnly** managed policy attached\.
 For more information about how to create an IAM user, see [Creating an IAM User in Your AWS Account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) in the *AWS Identity and Access Management User Guide*\.
 + Create and associate an SSH key with your IAM user\.
-Follow instructions for creating a public/private key pair with `ssh-keygen` in [Step 3: Configure Credentials on Linux, macOS, or Unix](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-ssh-unixes.html#setting-up-ssh-unixes-keys) in the *AWS CodeCommit User Guide*\.
+Follow instructions for creating a public/private key pair with `ssh-keygen` in [Step 3: Configure Credentials on Linux, macOS, or Unix](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-ssh-unixes.html#setting-up-ssh-unixes-keys) in the *CodeCommit User Guide*\.

 1. In an AWS CLI session, run the following command to upload the private key file contents to AWS Systems Manager Parameter Store\.
 Your OpsWorks for Puppet Enterprise server queries this parameter to get a required certificate file\.
 Replace *private\_key\_file* with the path to your SSH private key file\.